Adjustable Gastric Lap-Band: An Update

 The Lap Band is a hollow silicone tube that is wrapped around the upper portion of the stomach and then attached to a small port buried beneath the skin and adipose tissue on the abdominal wall.
 To perform the procedure requires five small incisions through which we place our laparoscopic instruments.
 We then create a small tunnel around the upper portion of the stomach through which we pass the Band and lock it into place.
 Several sutures are also placed on the stomach to hold the Band in the correct position.

 Once the Band is secured in the correct position, the amount of food that you can eat is diminished considerably.
 By adding or removing saline through the port, we can adjust the size of the Band to allow you to eat more or less food.
 The actual adjustment of the Band takes place in our office.
 It is a quick and simple procedure that is performed by placing a needle into the access port and adding or removing a small amount of saline.
 During your first year after surgery, you will meet with your surgeon or physician assistant several times to make sure the adjustment is perfect for you.
-A well adjusted Band will provide a sense of satiety (satisfaction) with small portions and allow you to lose 1.5-2.0 pounds per week.
+A well adjusted Band will provide a sense of satiety (satisfaction) with small portions and allow you to lose weight each week.

 Lap-Band Clinic – Aftercare and Fill Clinic